Monarch Butterfly Sanctuary

 Every Year Thousands of Monarchs Overwinter in Pacific Grove

 Why is this migration so unique?
 In many migrating species, such as birds and whales, the same individuals travel the migration route year after year.
-In contrast, migrating Monarchs have never been to their destination before.
-In fact, several generations of Monarchs have lived and died since last year's butterflies departed.
+In contrast, migrating monarchs have never been to their destination before.
+In fact, several generations of monarchs have lived and died since last year's butterflies departed.

-Pacific Grove's George Washington Park is part of the original overwintering habitat.
+Pacific Grove's George Washington Park is also a part of the original overwintering habitat.
 However, urbanization, aging of the trees, and environmental stresses have caused a decline of this habitat.
 The City is attempting to reverse this decline with an aggressive campaign of tree planting, mulching, and trail improvement.

-The proliferation of Australian eucalyptus trees, first introduced into this country in the 1850's, has also affected traditional overwintering patterns by providing a tree that is not only well-suited to sheltering Monarch clusters, but also provides the butterflies with a convenient nectar source since it blooms in winter.
+The proliferation of Australian eucalyptus trees, first introduced into this country in the 1850s, has also affected traditional overwintering patterns by providing a tree that is not only well-suited to sheltering monarch clusters, but also provides the butterflies with a convenient nectar source since it blooms in winter.
 Monarchs cluster in the eucalyptus trees at the Monarch Grove Sanctuary, as well as in eucalyptus groves at Natural Bridges State Park in Santa Cruz, and at the North Beach Campground in Pismo Beach near San Luis Obispo.

 The mature caterpillar usually leaves the milkweed to seek out a bare branch or similar sturdy surface.
-It attaches itself by spinning a silk button from which it hangs upside down in the shape of the letter "j".
+It attaches itself by spinning a silk anchor from which it hangs upside down in the shape of the letter "j".
 After settling down, the caterpillar sheds its skin a final time, revealing a beautiful green chrysalis decorated with delicate gold spots.
-Inside the chrysalis, the caterpillar's body is undergoing metamorphosis, the process by which its tissues and organs rearrange into the startling different body of a Monarch butterfly.
+Inside the chrysalis, the caterpillar's body is undergoing metamorphosis, the process by which its tissues and organs rearrange into the startlingly different body of a monarch butterfly.
 After two weeks, the chrysalis becomes transparent, signaling that the black and orange butterfly within is ready to emerge.